fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/RS485/README.md

 This is a library which hides some of the detail of RS485 transmit and receive for hardware serial transmission.

+I have made a small change to my copy of Auto485 to remove an Arduino warning message.

 ## AutoSoft485

 I made this to provide the equivalent of Auto485 with AltSoftSerial.

 ## Codes